Our Pre School Rooms

 Although we have dedicated rooms and sessions for babies we also provide opportunities for them to mix with some of the toddlers.
 The babies are encouraged to observe and copy the positive behaviour of the toddler group.
 We also find this gradual involvement makes them ready to move up to the older groups when they are ready.

-We see children learning to stand, crawl and eventually walk in the baby room and we ensure the parents are the first to know as each giant step forward in their child’s eye has been reached.
+We see children learning to stand, crawl and eventually walk in the baby room and we ensure the parents are the first to know as each giant step forward in their child’s eye has been reached this will be done in lots of ways through photographs, online platforms and daily communication.
+We love to see our families happy.

-In the baby rooms we see children starting to communicate with each other (clearly in their own language) however parents are often convinced their child is in a full blown conversation with their friends when they see them “gabbering” away to each other.
+In the baby rooms we see children starting to communicate with each other (clearly in their own language) however parents are often convinced their child is in a full blown conversation with their friends when they see them, babbling to each other.
+This is amazing to see.

 Some of the comments we’ve recorded from parents talking to their child at pick up time include”